 Posted on May 23, 2012 by John Houghton.

 Find out how one California city connected with the local university with a hackathon to build a utility app to measure the condition of their local roads.
-The prototype was build in 24 hours and the whole project was free for the City.
-Jonathan Reichental, Chief Information Officer (CIO) of the City of Palo Alto provides perspective on issues faced by cities and discusses how Palo Alto is embracing apps:
+The prototype was built in 24 hours and the whole project was free for the City.
+Jonathan Reichental, Chief Information Officer (CIO) of the City of Palo Alto provides perspective on the issues faced by cities and discusses how Palo Alto is embracing apps:

 - Emergency services such as police dispatch and earthquake protection

 - Augmented reality for business locators and city history

 Below - CIO of Palo Alto, Jonathan Reichental, discusses how they are using technology, specifically apps, to solve problems.